Skip to content

 The macOS desktop app runs in your menu bar and controls the systemwide audio device, just like the desktop app/mixer window for your audio interfaces.
 It can be controlled by the mobile app or by its own desktop window.

-When the desktop app is not running - not visible in your menu bar - audio continues uninterrupted but the mobile app will be unable to connect and FX Chain plugin processing will be inactive.
+When the desktop app is not running - not visible in your menu bar, ListenHub's audio drivers will not be running either, also the mobile app will be unable to connect and FX Chain plugin processing will be inactive.

 Launching the desktop app at login / reboot